-- from the Principal Remittance Amount for Group M, sequentially, to the Class HA, Class HV and Class HZ Certificates, in that order, the remaining Senior Principal Distribution Amount for Group M, until the Class Principal Amount of each such Class has been reduced to zero; and - from the Principal Remittance Amount for Group H, sequentially, to the Class MA, Class MV and Class MZ Certificates, in that order, the remaining Senior Principal Distribution Amount for Group H, until the Class Principal Amount of each such Class has been reduced to zero;
+- from the Principal Remittance Amount for Group M, pro rata among clauses a, b and c below, based on the aggregate remaining Class Principal Amount of the Certificates in each Group, as follows: - a. sequentially, to the Class HA, Class HV and Class HZ Certificates, in that order, - b. to the Class M45T Certificates, and - c. to the Class M60T Certificates, the remaining Senior Principal Distribution Amount for Group M, until the Class Principal Amount of each such Class has been reduced to zero; and

+- from the Principal Remittance Amount for Group M45, pro rata among clauses a, b and c below, based on the aggregate remaining Class Principal Amount of the Certificates in each Group, as follows: - a. sequentially, to the Class HA, Class HV and Class HZ Certificates, in that order, - b. sequentially, to the Class MA, Class MV and Class MZ Certificates, in that order, and - c. to the Class M60T Certificates, the remaining Senior Principal Distribution Amount for Group M45, until the Class Principal Amount of each such Class has been reduced to zero; and